Shimanchu nu Takara

 "Shimanchu nu Takara" (ぬ) is a song by Okinawa-based J-pop band Begin.
 It reached number 47 on the Oricon weekly charts and the band performed the song on NHK's 53rd annual Kōhaku Uta Gassen in 2002.
 It has become a song iconic of Okinawa Prefecture due to its use of eisa-inspired chanting.
-Its B-side that begins with "Soredemo Kurashi wa..." is noted as being one of the longest song titles in Japan.
+Its B-side, which begins with "Soredemo Kurashi wa..." is noted as being one of the longest song titles in Japan.

 Background and release

-During, the 15th year anniversary of the song, Eishō Higa, the band's vocalist, revealed that the song was based on answers of one of their former classmates in Ishigaki Middle High School in 2001 on their thoughts on the island.
-Originally, the song was made as a "graduation song".
-The song features various Okinawan elements such as the use of sanshin and Okinawan way of life.
+Eishō Higa, the band's vocalist, revealed that the song was created following a dispute among students on whether "My Way" or Southern All Stars' "Yaya" would be the graduation song for Ishigaki Middle High School in 2001.
+His friend asked his second-year classmates about their feelings about Ishigaki Island.
+The answer, such as "grandpa and grandma are treasures" and "The sea is a treasure".
+After noticing that the word "treasure" was popping up everywhere, and thought, "They call the island a 'treasure'?".
+(Note: Attributed to multiple sources:)

+The song features various Okinawan elements such as the use of sanshin and the Okinawan way of life.
+Yoh of Orange Range said that the song is about "how the people of Okinawa have lived, their roots.
+There were tough times, but it's a song that teaches you to live with a smile and be cheerful."

 The song was released on May 22, 2002 and it was performed in the NHK's 53rd annual Kōhaku Uta Gassen in the same year.